 The police confirmed Rebekah’s suspicions, through DNA samples, in 2019.
 The adult victim was 24-year-old Marlyse.
 Her daughters, Sarah Lynn McWaters (a 1-year-old) and Marie Elizabeth Vaughn (6), were two of the other victims.

 The identity of the third child, Rasmussen’s daughter, remains unknown, as well as the fate of her mother.

-Rebekah Heath, the inspired detective/librarian, was majoring in Communications, but is now thinking about changing her major to Criminal Justice Research.
+Rebekah Heath, the inspired detective/librarian, was majoring in Communications.
+But now she is thinking about changing her major to Criminal Justice Research.

 3. Barry Crane’s murder

-On July 5, 1985 Barry Crane’s housekeeper walked into his home in Los Angeles like any other day.
-But inside the house she found a trail of blood.
+On July 5, 1985, Barry Crane’s housekeeper walked into his home in Los Angeles like any other day.
+But inside the house, she found a trail of blood.
 It led to Barry’s bedroom.
-Once in the empty bedroom, the housekeeper saw, with horror, more blood: the floor and a statue were covered with it.
-While the bed sheets were missing.
+Once in the empty bedroom, the housekeeper saw, with horror, more blood.
+The floor and a statue were covered with it.
+And the bedsheets were missing.

-She kept looking through the house and finally found Barry’s dead body in the garage, wrapped in the bed sheets.
+She kept searching the house and finally found Barry’s dead body in the garage, wrapped in the bedsheets.

-According to the forensic examiner Barry was beaten to death -with the statue- and strangled with a telephone cord.
+According to the forensic examiner, Barry had been strangled with a telephone cord.
+And then, beaten to death with the statue.

 But for all the violence, the only things missing from his home were his wallet and his Cadillac.

 The police found the car hours later, abandoned on a mountain road.
 It had traces of blood, fingerprints, and a collection of cigarette butts in the ashtrays.